MicrosoftDocs/cpp-docs/docs/intrinsics/udiv64.md

 ---
 # _udiv64

-**Microsoft specific**

-Divides a 64-bit unsigned integer *dividend* by a 32-bit unsigned integer *divisor*.
-Stores the remainder in the 32-bit unsigned integer pointed to by *remainder*, and returns the 32 bits of the quotient.
+The `_udiv64` intrinsic divides a 64-bit unsigned integer by a 32-bit unsigned integer.
+The return value holds the quotient, and the intrinsic returns the remainder through a pointer parameter. `_udiv64` is **Microsoft specific**.

-The `_udiv64` intrinsic is available starting in Visual Studio 2019 RTM.

 ## Syntax